 Seychelles Sheath-Tailed Bat Facts

-- The rather fascinating small Seychelles Sheath-Tailed Bat proves size remains irrelevant.
-It currently officially ranks as the fifth rarest creature on earth.
+- Firstly, the quite fascinating small Seychelles Sheath-Tailed Bat proves size remains irrelevant.
+It also currently officially ranks as the fifth rarest creature on earth.

 - Bats of all kinds classify as mammals of the family Chiroptera.
 These remarkable creatures remain the only known mammals capable of true flight.